stackforge-attic/cookbook-monasca-notification/README.md

 Data Bags
 ---------
-A simple data bag item named hosts in node[:mon_notification][:data_bag] is required for running.
-It simply has 4 dictionary items for the host names to connect to.
-The names and services are, kafka, mysql, smtp and zookeeper
+A data bag item named hosts in node[:mon_notification][:data_bag] is required for running.
+It simply has 4 dictionary items for the host names and auth infomation to connect to the services: kafka, mysql, smtp and zookeeper

 Usage
 -----